-Space Center U® Visual Impairment (VI) Program is a new challenging three-day program for visually impaired students ages 15-18 that will run 8 a.m. to 4 p.m.
+Space Center U® Visual Impairment (VI) Program is a new challenging three-day program for visually impaired and blind students ages 15-18 that will run 8 a.m. to 4 p.m.
 June 12-14, 2019 or dates by request at Space Center Houston.

-This pilot program is modified from the existing Space Center U and combines classroom theory with cognitive and tactile tasks, which promote teamwork, solving problems, communication and engineering solutions to space-related situations.
-The program is designed to develop and improve critical-thinking skills, fiscal responsibility, creativity and the drive to be successful.
+This program is modified from the existing Space Center U and combines classroom theory with cognitive and tactile tasks, which promote teamwork, solving problems, communication and engineering solutions to space-related situations.